pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 and `AmazonElasticMapReduceforEC2Role` for the EC2 profile.
 See the [Getting Started](https://docs.aws.amazon.com/ElasticMapReduce/latest/ManagementGuide/emr-gs-launch-sample-cluster.html) guide for more information on these IAM roles.
-There is also a fully-bootable example Terraform configuration at the bottom of this page.
+There is also a fully-bootable example this provider configuration at the bottom of this page.

 ### Enable Debug Logging

 [Debug logging in EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-debugging.html) is implemented as a step.
-It is highly recommended to utilize the [lifecycle configuration block](/docs/configuration/resources.html) with `ignore_changes` if other steps are being managed outside of Terraform.
+It is highly recommended to utilize the [lifecycle configuration block](/docs/configuration/resources.html) with `ignore_changes` if other steps are being managed outside of this provider.

 ```hcl
 resource "aws_emr_cluster" "example" {